byte-fe/react-model/README.md

 ### actions

-You can call other models' actions with getActions api
+You can call other models' actions with actions api

-getActions can be used in both class components and functional components.
+actions can be used in both class components and functional components.

 ```js
 import { actions } from './index'